 It was a Saturday evening, and it was obvious we’ll spend the night exploring the vibrant and bohemian atmosphere of Porto.
 We stayed footsteps from the hub of nightlife, but still in a quiet place.
-Lively atmosphere starts from Praca da Ribeira and right up towards Rua de Santa Catarina.
+The lively atmosphere starts from Praca da Ribeira and right up towards Rua de Santa Catarina.
 This is a part where unique bars and clubs lay next to each other.
 What I liked the most is the whole atmosphere.
 Everyone grabs a drink at a bar and drinks it on the streets.

 Porto History Tour

-The story have started with Portugal’s independence where the main role had Afonso Enríquez, later declared the first King of Portugal who married Philippa of Lancaster what lead to the diplomatic alliance between Portugal and England – Treaty of Windsor.
+The story has started with Portugal’s independence where the main role had Afonso Enríquez, later declared the first King of Portugal who married Philippa of Lancaster what lead to the diplomatic alliance between Portugal and England – Treaty of Windsor.
 This was largely driven by the nations’ common interests as maritime countries on the edge of Europe and close to larger continental neighbours.